smontanari/smocker/README.md

 ```
 When the response object is a simple String it is assumed that the response status code will be `200` and its *content type* will be `text/plain`.

-- Javascript object response  when the response argument is a hash, or a javascript object, you have the ability to describe other characteristics of the reponse and not just its content:
+- *Javascript response object*: when the response argument is a hash, or a javascript object, you have the ability to describe other characteristics of the reponse and not just its content:
 ```javascript
 this.get('/user/2/todos').respondWith({
   status: 200,